-This one is based on 7nights/8days.
+This itinerary is based on 7 nights / 8 days.
 To get the most of your yacht vacation, we recommend 10-14 days, unless you plan to board your yacht in Newport.
 This itinerary is a gem.

-- Mystic Seaport has claimed the largest Maritime Museum in the world.
+Mystic Seaport – The Museum of the Art and Sea has claimed the largest Maritime Museum in the world.
 You can walk through history of the greatest sailing ships, Captains, sea shanty music offered during the summer months.